gastonlucca/Gaston-Portfolio/README.md

 # [Project 4: Finances BI Report: Project Overview](https://github.com/gastonlucca/Gaston-Portfolio)
 * OBJECTIVES:

-1. Provide to the finances department a BI solution in order to improve the collection and display of data
+1. Provide the finance department with a BI solution  to improve the collection and display of data
 2. Improve data visualization and analytics through Tableau